Reindex data

 }

-Ensure that the number of shards in the source and target indexes matches.
+You need to ensure that the number of shards in the source and target indexes matches.
 Otherwise, the operation may fail.

-Method 1: Using Scripts
+Method 1: Script

 POST _reindex